sentriz/wrtag/README.md

 - **Cover fetching** or upgrades from the [Cover Art Archive](https://coverartarchive.org/).
 - Care taken to ensure **no orphan** folders are left in the library when moves or copies occur.
 - Validation to ensure your library is **always consistent** with no duplicates or unrecognised paths.
+- Proper **multi-disc** release handling with correct disc numbers and subtitles.
 - Safe **concurrent** processing with tree-style filesystem locking.
 - Addons for fetching lyrics, calculating [ReplayGain](https://wiki.hydrogenaud.io/index.php?title=ReplayGain_2.0_specification), or any user-defined subprocess.
 - Rescanning the library and processing it for new changes in MusicBrainz (`wrtag sync`).